20 Sep EMERGENCY ROOF REPAIRS AND INSURANCE SCAMS

-Homeowners if you live in the DFW area, you know how susceptible we are to hailstorms.
-Emergency roof repair services can at times be required when roofs have sustained serious damages from large hailstorms.
-That means you should be prepared for an emergency roof repair if need be.
+If you live in the Dallas Fort Worth area, you know how susceptible we all are to hail and wind storms.
+Emergency roof repair services can at times be required when our roofs may have sustained serious damages.

 However, not so fast.
-These repairs are not always needed and could do more harm then good.
+Tarp repairs are rarely ever truly needed and could be doing you more harm then good.

-Studies have shown that most emergency tarp repairs are simply being used by commission sales people and storm contractors as a way into your home to take over your insurance claim.
+In large part, emergency tarp repairs are simply being used by commission sales people and storm contractors as a way to get on your good side and create a since of urgency.

-Creating a sense of emergency is a sure fire way to get you to urgently agree to repairs to your property.
-This gives the contractor several advantages to your insurance claim and property, right from the beginning, before being properly hired.
+Creating a sense of emergency and quickly offering a “free tarp repair” is a sure fire way to get you to agree to alterations to your property and hopefully want to hire that person to “handle your insurance claim for you.”

 Sales People are not Roofers!

-Felt repair installed incorrectly behind a skylight.
-Because the felt was ran short and not installed far enough behind the top shingle layer, the water simply ran behind and underneath the felt and leaked into the home.
-The homeowner stated the person that performed the emergency repairs was a commission sales person.
-When confronted he admitted knowing nothing about performing roof repairs and was trained by the roofing company he worked for to do those emergency repairs for free as a way to sell more jobs.
+This is a felt repair installed “incorrectly” behind a skylight.
+Because the felt was ran short and not installed far enough behind the top shingle layer, the water simply ran behind and underneath the felt, into the nail hole and leaked into the home.
+The homeowner stated the person that performed the emergency repairs was a commission sales person he had visited with a couple days prior.
+When he confronted the sales person about the leak damages, the sales rep admitted knowing nothing about performing real roof repairs.
+He was simply told by the roofing company that he worked for, to do free emergency repairs as a way to sell more jobs.

 Properly tarping and felt covering potential leak areas is simply not a skill that sales people can posses.

-Simply slapping a tarp or felt down on a roof and nailing it, Does Not Prevent Leaking!
+Simply slapping a tarp or felt down on a roof and driving nails in it, will not prevent leaking.

 Emergency repairs should be left to actual roof installers and handled very cautiously by homeowners.

-Here are our recommendations for properly handling your possible emergency roof repair service:
+Here are our recommendations for properly handling any emergency roof repair service.

-The first thing you need to do is to get your roof inspected by at least 3 experienced roofing professionals and demand written estimates and photographs.
-If your roof needs emergency repairs, you need to be able to see photograph evidence to prove it.
+If your roof needs emergency repairs, you should be able to see photograph evidence to prove it.

 Yes, that’s right.
-Your insurance will reimburse you for the emergency repair cost, if they were needed.
-Thus the importance of having multiple opinions and photographic proof.
+Your insurance will reimburse you 100% for the emergency repair cost, if the repairs were truly needed.
+Thus the importance of having photographic proof.

 It is important that homeowners fully understand what they are getting themselves into before moving forward with an insurance claim.